MicroStrategy/mstrio-py/USAGE.md

 # Usage

-## Connect to MicroStrategy
+## Connect to Strategy One

-The `Connection` object manages your connection to MicroStrategy.
-Connect to your MicroStrategy environment by providing the URL to the MicroStrategy REST API server, your username, password and the ID of the Project to connect to.
+The `Connection` object manages your connection to Strategy One.
+Connect to your Strategy One environment by providing the URL to the Strategy One REST API server, your username, password and the ID of the Project to connect to.
 When a `Connection` object is created the user will be automatically logged-in.
 Connection object automatically renews the connection or reconnects, if session becomes inactive.
 Reconnection doesn't work if authenticated with identity token.

 ```python
 from mstrio.connection import Connection